-- Guide: Keep a 1-2 inches length of floss stretched between yours fingers.
+- Guide: Keep a 1-2 inch length of floss stretched between your fingers.
 Then use your index fingers to move the floss between your lower teeth, one at a time.

 - Glide: Use a zig-zag motion to guide the floss between your teeth.
 Sometimes the floss will snap between teeth — try not to let it.
 Curve the floss around the side of the tooth to make a C shape as you wrap it around the tooth.